Anapaya CORE¶

 It is not required that each link is on a separate physical interface.
 It is also possible to have multiple links on the same physical interface in the same or different VLANs, or multiple virtual functions on top of a single physical interface if the underlying hardware supports it.

-In this example, we also configure the lan
+In this example, we also configure the lan interface to be the default

 route.